 But let me ask you this one question –

 Why do you want a website?

 (You can’t see me, but I have my eyes scrunched tight and I’m praying your answer is, ‘to generate more business.’)

 Website copywriters know how to sell your products & services.

 Yes, you’ve founded an incredible business.
 You understand your goals, where you want to head and what your business is about.
 But there’s a knack to writing web content that keeps visitors engaged – it’s not enough to just ‘off-load’ your knowledge.
 A good website copywriter recognises that you are a fundamental part of the process and we’ll use your knowledge to help us make important decisions about your content.
 As business owners, you often live and breathe what you do – and you can become blind when it comes to writing about it.
 A copywriter brings a fresh perspective.

 We have a copywriting background.
 We’ve spent years writing across different mediums, for different industries, targeting different audiences.
 We know people and how to get through to them.
 This involves using the right angles, language and writing styles to trigger certain emotional responses.
 That comes through experience and witnessing what works and what doesn’t.There's a knack to writing web content that keeps visitors engaged.
-It's not enough to just… Click To Tweet
+It's not enough to just offload information about your products and services.
+Click To Tweet

 We understand website structure and navigation.